dch/glazier/README.md

 ## Environment
 ################################################################################
 Our goal is to get the path set up in this order:

     1. erlang and couchdb build helper scripts
     2. Microsoft VC compiler, linker, etc from Windows SDK 7.0
     3. cygwin path for other build tools like make, autoconf, libtool
     4. the remaining windows system path

-Express start is to:
+The express start is to:

 * start an SDK shell via `setenv.cmd /Release /x86`
 * launch a cygwin erl-ified shell via `c:\relax\bin\shell.cmd`
 * choose your preferred erlang version - R14B03 is recommended